stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-That's how all of the world's food is now produced because it creates it out of-- oh, I've forgotten.
+That's how all of the world's food is now produced because it creates it out of-- Oh, I've forgotten.
 Water?
 I can't remember.
 Anyway, it makes fertiliser.

 #### BEN

-*(crosstalk)* Oh!
+_(crosstalk)_ Oh!
 There was a [*99% Invisible*](https://99percentinvisible.org/) about it, wasn't there?

 #### TIM